PaulApivat/paulapivat/content/post/dsfs_7/index.md

 sigma_1 # 15.732132722552274
 ```

-Using the same range 469 - 531, where the coin is assumed 'fair' with `mu` at 500 and `sigma` at 15.8113.
+Using the same range 469 - 531, where the coin is assumed 'fair' with `mu` at 500 and `sigma` at 15.8113:

 ![95sig_binomial](./95sig_binomial.png)

-If the coin, in fact, had a biased towards head (p = 0.55), the distribution would shift right, but if our 95% significance test remains the same:
+If the coin, in fact, had a bias towards head (p = 0.55), the distribution would shift right, but if our 95% significance test remains the same, we get:

 ![type2_error](./type2_error.png)